ns-ian/ns-ian.github.io/_posts/2020-05-05-headless-pihole-setup-with-dietpi.md

 what upstream DNS, etc).
 Once it finished, I was provided with a password for logging into the admin web interface, which I saved for reference.

+The final step was to adjust my router's DNS settings to point to the Pi's (now static) IP address.
+Mine was originally set to be obtained automatically from my ISP, but in any other case, it would be prudent to write the address down before changing it.

 ### And..?
 The best litmus test I could think of was to open up Edge on my Windows machine and search for a chili recipe.
 For some reason, recipe websites are the biggest